• Blog

 Minocycline and Accutane are not the same medication used to treat acne.
 Minocycline is an antibiotic, while Accutane is a retinoid derived from vitamin A. They affect skin cells and bacteria through different pathways.

-Because they work differently, they fit different types of acne.
+Because they work differently, they are effective for different types of acne.
 Confusing them can lead to unrealistic expectations or safety issues.
-Understanding the distinction helps guide better questions with a clinician.
+Understanding the distinction helps formulate more effective questions for a clinician.

 How Accutane treats acne